|Category||Administration and Management|

 - Sexual Misconduct Action Response Team (SMART)

-- The team of University of Otago staff appointed by the Vice-Chancellor to undertake the roles defined by this Policy.
-SMART is led by the SMART Coordinator.
+- The team of University of Otago staff appointed by the Deputy Vice-Chancellor (Academic) to undertake the roles defined by this policy.
+SMART is led by the SMART Co‑ordinator.

 - Te Whare Tāwharau